Keoni K. Wright

 Written and directed by Keoni K. Wright, the short film "ReleaseD" highlights six women of Afro-Surinamese descent who passionately express themselves through the traditional performance arts, martial arts, and visual arts.
 Their modes of creative self-expression contradict the original intent of the colonizers who brought Africans to Suriname’s shores centuries ago.
 The film's depictions of strength, independence, and liberation directly counter the portraits of enslaved persons from Suriname that were distributed throughout Europe in the 18th and 19th centuries; fueling stereotypes that linger still today.

-"ReleaseD" has been nominated for Virginia Tech University’s Virginia Dares Cinematic Arts Awards for DECOLONIZING Film and Media.
-This event will take place on November 13, 14, and 20, 21, 2020.
-As an official selection, “ReleaseD” will be showcased virtually, as well as screened publicly at venues on the Virginia Tech campus.
+"ReleaseD" was recently nominated for Virginia Tech University’s Virginia Dares Cinematic Arts Awards for DECOLONIZING Film and Media.
 The Virginia Dares Project is a collaboration between faculty and students in Virginia Tech’s School of Performing Arts, the American Indian Studies program, and the School of Visual Arts.
 These awards are open to artists, activists, students, and educators worldwide.

 Following a lengthy battle with testicular cancer, filmmaker Keoni K. Wright finds spiritual inspiration in the dirt bike rider patrolling his Brooklyn neighborhood.
 "Moto Mukti" is a metaphorical ride through the main streets and back roads of a mind and body seeking balance.
 Camera and editing by Aquil Huggins (aka Odd Native).